-Student nurses run hospital ward bays in innovative new approach to clinical practice training
+Student nurses run hospital ward bays - a new approach to clinical practice training

 By Melanie HallShare post: